Running a business can be a thrilling rollercoaster ride filled with ups and downs. At…

 In order to pick your one thing, it will help if you look at your project as a series of mini-projects — smaller tasks that, when completed, help you cross the finish line.
 So, as you look at your project, cut it down to size so that it’s more manageable and less daunting.

 Now, don’t be tempted to go down multitasking lane.
 Once you pick your one thing, stick with it.
 Resist the urge to work on another part of the project at the same time.
-If you get a brain spark about something related to what you’re working on, write it down and follow up on it later.
+If you get a brain spark about something related to what you’re working on, write it down and follow up on it later (Evernote can help).

 Oh, and don’t allow any perfectionist tendencies to sneak up on you either.
-The perfectionist voice in your head can stall your progess with your one thing and make you second guess yourself.
+The perfectionist voice in your head can stall your progress with your one thing and make you second guess yourself.

-Go with your beta version (tech companies do it all the time) and then refresh it later.
+Go with your beta version and then refresh it later.
+Tech companies do it all the time.
+You can, too.

 3. Put it on your calendar